UniversalDependencies/docs/_sq/template-index.md

     * nmod:poss for possessive/genitive modifiers
     * det:adj for prearticulated adjectives
     * det:pron for prearticulated pronouns
     * det:noun for prearticulated nouns

 ## Treebanks

-There is [one](../treebanks/sq-comparison.html) LANGUAGE UD treebank.
+There is one Albanian UD treebank.

   * [Albanian-TSA](../treebanks/sq_tsa/index.html)